“Doing Discovery” in Family Law Cases: Interrogatories and Requests for Production

 The other party served me with interrogatories.
-What if their questions are not related to our case?
+Their questions are not related to our case.

-You must explain in writing why the question is not relevant (irrelevant).
+You must explain in writing why the question is irrelevant (not related to the case).
 You must still answer all relevant questions.

 The other party served me with a request for production.
-What if I cannot give the other party what they asked for?
+I cannot give them what they asked for.

 If you have good reason, you can object.
 Here are some good reasons:

-Relevance –You think the info the other party asked for is not relevant to the case.
-Beware: “Relevant” can be anything related to your case.
-It does not have to be the most important info to your case.
+Relevance – You think what they asked for is not relevant to the case.
+Beware: "Relevant" can be anything related to your case.
+It does not have to be the most important information to your case.

-Privilege –Something they asked for is a communication (letter, e-mail) between you and a lawyer, doctor, counselor, or Domestic Violence or Sexual Assault Advocate.
+Privilege – Something they asked for is a letter or e-mail between you and a lawyer, doctor, counselor, or Domestic Violence or Sexual Assault Advocate.

 Work Product – You do not have to give them work a lawyer did on your case.

-Not Within Your Possession or Control – You do not own what the other party asked for and cannot get a copy of it.
+Not Within Your Possession or Control – You do not own what the other party asked for.
+You cannot get a copy of it.

 I served the other party with discovery.
 Their deadline to answer has passed.
-How do I make them answer?
+Now what?